stclib/STC/README.md

 #define i_implement     // define in ONE file to implement longer functions in cstr
 #include "stc/cstr.h"

-#define i_key_cstr       // special macro to enable container of cstr
+#define i_keypro cstr  // use i_keypro for "pro" types like cstr
 #include "stc/vec.h"   // vector of string (cstr)
 ...
 vec_cstr vec = {0};